student-hub/flutter-workshop/README.md

 ---

 Alongside the `build` method, which is called every time the widget is updated, stateful widgets have an `initState` method that is called on the first build.
-Let's make the `dataMap` a class attribute and initialize it in `initState`:
+Let's make the `dataMap` a class attribute and initialize it in `initState` **instead of** `build`:

 ```dart
 class _MainPageState extends State<MainPage> {